-PROHIBITED ELECTION PRACTICES:
+PROHIBITED ELECTION PRACTICES

 Territorial and Federal Law Incorporated.
-The provisions of Title 38, Chapter 1, Sections 1 to 9 inclusive, Compiled laws of Alaska 1949 are hereby incorporated into this Article as if expressly set out herein, and any violations of said incorporated law are hereby made unlawful acts within the scope of this Code; the listing of prohibited practices hereafter in this Article shall be deemed unlawful even though not specifically mentioned in said territorial law.
+The provisions of Title 38, Chapter 1, Sections 1 to 9 inclusive, Compiled Laws of Alaska 1949 are hereby incorporated into this Article as if expressly set out herein, and any violations of said incorporated law are hereby made unlawful acts within the scope of this Code; the listing of prohibited practices hereafter in this Article shall be deemed supplementary to the territorial law herein incorporated and the actions hereafter made unlawful shall be deemed unlawful even though not specifically mentioned in said territorial law.

-The following acts shall be considered unlawful and prohibited preactices:
+The following acts shall be considered unlawful and prohibited practises: